Son of Thomas and Annie Weston of 'Belmont,'

 or on leave when the marriage took place between himself and Miss Marjorie May Foyle Turner, the second daughter of Mr. and

-Mrs. Arthur William Turner, of Wigginton, at Acaster Malbis on the 10th February 1915, the newly weds then setting up their
+Mrs. Arthur William Turner, of Wigginton, at Acaster Malbis on the 10th February 1915, the couple then establishing their

 the 27th May 1915, the 7th (Service) Battalion, Yorkshire Regiment departed Wareham and commenced a four day route march that